Lack of Ostomy Training in Emergency Medical Courses

 Mar 05, 2012 9:56 pm

-Maybe things are different here in Sydney because I haven't experienced any lack of knowlege about my colostomy.
-I am in and out of hospital with a worrying regularity.
+Maybe things are different here in Sydney because I haven't experienced any lack of knowledge about my colostomy.
+I am in and out of the hospital with worrying regularity.
 Three times in February this year.
-All of my nurses knew what to do about my Stoma but then it wasn't damaged.
-Sometimes I feel concerned about the seat belt in my car, it crosses right over the top of the Stoma.
-I have a large leather "pad" that I cover the stoma with to protect it in the event of an accident but that is only in my car.
+All of my nurses knew what to do about my stoma, but then it wasn't damaged.
+Sometimes I feel concerned about the seat belt in my car; it crosses right over the top of the stoma.
+I have a large leather "pad" that I cover the stoma with to protect it in the event of an accident, but that is only in my car.

-As for Paramedics, I see these people as ultra special.
+As for paramedics, I see these people as ultra-special.
 However, they are not surgeons.
-Their knowlege is covering a very wide range of problems but honestly we cannot expect them to know everything.
-I have the greatest respect for Paramedics they have always been very good to me.
+Their knowledge covers a very wide range of problems, but honestly, we cannot expect them to know everything.
+I have the greatest respect for paramedics; they have always been very good to me.

 Doug